-Pension from work carried out abroad
+Pension from work performed abroad

 When you work abroad, you are usually covered by the social security of the country in which your work.
 Your pension and other benefits are determined based on the legislation of the country in which you work.